Havenstoke Park Update – July 2020

 - To park in a numbered parking space, residents must display a parking permit showing the number of the space they are using.
 The permit and the number on the parking bay must be the same.

-- To park in a visitor space, residents must display a visitor permit.
+- Visitors must display a visitor permit when parking in a visitor space.
 Please do not use visitor permits for your own additional vehicles.
 These permits are intended to be for bona fide visitors.
 People seen by the wardens to be using visitor permits as a means of parking an additional vehicle may be issued with a warning notice.

 - All permits must be displayed clearly in full and must not be faded.
 Replacement permits are obtainable by contacting CPM at the number on the parking signs.
 Faded permits can look very like photocopied permits, hence the need to replace them as appropriate.